nipy/nilabels/README.md

 `nilabel` is a python package managed with [poetry](https://python-poetry.org/) and linted with [ruff](https://docs.astral.sh/ruff/), tested with [pytest](https://docs.pytest.org/en/8.0.x/)

+### TODO

+Other than the many TODOs around the code, there are two more things:

+- typechecking with mypy
+- migrate from cicleCI to github workflows

 ### Licencing and Copyright

 Copyright (c) 2017, Sebastiano Ferraris.
 NiLabels  (ex.
 [LABelsToolkit](https://github.com/SebastianoF/LABelsToolkit))